Privacy and Cookies

 We will keep your personal data for as long as you are a subscriber to the GLA Conservative newsletter.
-We will keep personal data in regard to survey responses to inform to our work on the London Assembly until it is no longer relevant.
+We will keep personal data in regard to survey responses and petitions to inform to our work on the London Assembly until it is no longer relevant.

 What rights do I have to my personal data?

 At any point while we are in possession of or processing your personal data, you, the data subject, have the following rights:

 • Right of access – you have the right to request a copy of the information that we hold about you.

 • Right of rectification – you have a right to correct data that we hold about you that is inaccurate or incomplete

 • Right to be forgotten – in certain circumstances you can ask for the data we hold about you to be erased from our records.

 • Right to restriction of processing – where certain conditions apply to have a right to restrict the processing.